You may be dealing with

 Mental health and wellness is essential for a child to live an independent, productive life full of positive experiences.
 Through mental health treatment and outpatient programs, The Center for Health Care Services helps children get on-track with peers, achieve academic success and live a positive, meaningful life as a well-functioning adult.
 If you or a loved one is experiencing a mental health condition like anxiety, YOU ARE NOT ALONE!

-Outpatient Mental Health Services for Children & Adolescents
+Outpatient Mental Health Services for Children and Adolescents

 Being mentally healthy in childhood means reaching developmental and emotional milestones, learning healthy social skills, and how to cope when problems arise.
 When there is a concern that a child might not be meeting these milestones, The Center offers an array of services that can help.